kietatr/SHA256/README.md

 ## How to compile and run

-In your Terminal, run these commands:
+In your (Mac or Linux) Terminal or Windows Subsystem for Linux, run the following commands:

 ```
 git clone https://github.com/kietatr/SHA256.git